HHA to CNA

 Requirements to work as an HHA in Florida

 It is important to understand that HHAs are regulated by a different agency than the one that regulates CNA licensing.
 HHAs are regulated by the Agency for Healthcare Administration, while CNAs are regulated by the Florida Board of Nursing.
 This is significant because there is no state licensing or certification of home health aides in Florida.
 There are, however, a set of requirements to work as an HHA in Florida, which vary depending on where the HHA works.
-Below we detail the requirements for various cases:
+Below we detail the requirements for various cases.

 - To work as an HHA at a Home Health Agency